OISF/suricata/doc/userguide/rules/tls-keywords.rst

 are ``client_hello``, ``server_hello``, ``client_keyx``, ``server_keyx`` and ``unknown``.
 You can specify several states with ``|`` (OR) to check for any of the specified states.

-Negation support is not available yet, see https://redmine.openinfosecfoundation.org/issues/1231

 tls.random
 ----------